 Amine Bahi

-I am a PhD researcher in cryptography at ENS Paris (Inria CASCADE team) and a member of the Encrypted Systems Lab at Brown University.
-I am co-advised by Tarik Moataz and Brice Minaud.
+I am a PhD researcher in cryptography at ENS Paris (Inria CASCADE team), co-advised by Brice Minaud and Tarik Moataz, whose guidance I value.

-My research interests lie in applied cryptography and privacy-preserving systems, with a primary focus on structured encryption (STE) scheme design, PIR/ORAM, and volume-hiding encrypted systems.
-So far, my work has focused on designing and building cryptographic schemes with clear security guarantees, and I am interested in post-quantum security (PQS) and its implications for encrypted systems.
+My research interests lie in applied cryptography and privacy-preserving systems, with a primary focus on structured encryption (STE) scheme design and oblivious RAM (ORAM).
+So far, my work has focused on designing and building cryptographic schemes with clear security guarantees.

-I am open to research collaborations, consulting, and technical discussions in applied cryptography, post-quantum security, and privacy-preserving systems.
-This site contains my publications, selected projects, and professional links.
+I am open to research collaborations, consulting, and technical discussions in applied cryptography and privacy-preserving systems.
+This site contains my publications, updates, and professional links.

 news